ndd21/PHYS281/docs/index.md

   [https://wiki.python.org/moin/NumericAndScientific](https://wiki.python.org/moin/NumericAndScientific)),
   such as [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/) and
   [Matploltib](https://matplotlib.org/).
-* Python is portable - Python programmes are cross platform and run on most computer systems in use today.
+* Python is portable - Python programs are cross platform and run on most computer systems in use today.
 * Many modern data science and machine learning applications use Python as an interface, which is driving its growth.